mongodb/terraform-provider-mongodbatlas/website/docs/d/backup_compliance_policy.html.markdown

 * `copy_protection_enabled` - Flag that indicates whether to enable additional backup copies for the cluster.
 If unspecified, this value defaults to false.
 * `pit_enabled` - Flag that indicates whether the cluster uses Continuous Cloud Backups with a Backup Compliance Policy.
 If unspecified, this value defaults to false.
 * `encryption_at_rest_enabled` - Flag that indicates whether Encryption at Rest using Customer Key Management is required for all clusters with a Backup Compliance Policy.
 If unspecified, this value defaults to false.
-* `reference_minute_of_hour` - UTC Minute of day between 0 and 59 representing which minute of the referenceHourOfDay that Atlas takes the snapshot.
+* `reference_minute_of_hour` - Integer between 0 and 59 representing which minute of the referenceHourOfDay that Atlas takes the snapshot.
 * `restore_window_days` - Number of previous days that you can restore back to with Continuous Cloud Backup with a Backup Compliance Policy.
 You must specify a positive, non-zero integer, and the maximum retention window can't exceed the hourly retention time.
 This parameter applies only to Continuous Cloud Backups with a Backup Compliance Policy.
 *  `state` - Label that indicates the state of the Backup Compliance Policy settings.
 MongoDB Cloud ignores this setting when you enable or update the Backup Compliance Policy settings.
 * `updated_date` - ISO 8601 timestamp format in UTC that indicates when the user updated the Data Protection Policy settings.
 MongoDB Cloud ignores this setting when you enable or update the Backup Compliance Policy settings.